 Scientific Procedures Fieldwork Licence

-Procedures, personnel, and location(s) must be agreed to by the nominated Animal Ethics Committee and standards appropriate to the level of use must be maintained.
-The licence holder must ensure that DEDJTR is notified of Fieldwork after approval by the AEC and prior to commencement of any Scientific Procedures (fieldwork notification forms are available on the Forms page).
+Procedures, personnel and location(s) must be approved by the nominated Animal Ethics Committee (AEC) and standards appropriate to the level of use must be maintained.

-Breeding of Specified Animals may not be not authorised by a Scientific Procedures Fieldwork Licence.
+Breeding of specified animals is not authorised under a Scientific Procedures Fieldwork Licence.

 Other licence conditions

 All practices carried out under the licence must be in compliance with the:

 - National Health and Medical Research Council Australian code of practice for the care and use of animals for scientific purposes 8th edition 2013

 - Victorian Code of practice for the housing and care of laboratory mice, rats, guinea pigs and rabbits.

 Full details of the Scientific Procedures Fieldwork Licence conditions may be found in the Prevention of Cruelty to Animals Regulations 2019.
 These conditions will also be listed on the licence.